 What is your training schedule on a weekly basis?

-How many polo ponies do you currently have in work?
+How many Polo ponies do you currently have at work?

 What advice would you give to women who are thinking of taking up the sport?